jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/numerals.md

 To distinguish four and eight more clearly, Ĥ in OĤ must be pronounced very hard and strong.

-In such cases zero is read as Æ.
+In such cases zero is read as ÆR, with a very trilling, hard, and strong R.

 Zero
 ----